xzel23/utility/README.md

 - new utility-fx modules with JavaFX related classes and components
 - StreamUtil.zip() has been changed to take an operation as third parameter that defines the combining operation
 - StreamUtil.concat() did not close streams
-- SwingImageUtil, SwingFontUtil have been renamed to AwtImageUtil, AwtFontUtil as as they are usable also in non-Swing applications
+- SwingImageUtil, SwingFontUtil have been renamed to AwtImageUtil, AwtFontUtil as they are usable also in non-Swing applications
 - Color methods have been renamed to reduce ambiguity
 - SwingUtil.getDisplayScale() to retrieve the actual scaling factor for the display (taking into account UHD and retina displays)